APNIC-Labs/draft-kskroll-sentinel/README.md

    performing validation of responses in accordance with the DNSSEC response validation specification [RFC4035].

-   This mechanism makes use of 2 special labels, "._is-ta-<tag-index>."
+   This mechanism makes use of 2 special labels, "_is-ta-<tag-index>."
    (Intended to be used in a query where the response can answer the
-   question: Is this the key tag a trust anchor which the validating DNS resolver is currently trusting?) and "._not-ta-<tag-index>."
+   question: Is this the key tag a trust anchor which the validating DNS resolver is currently trusting?) and "_not-ta-<tag-index>."
    (Intended to be used in a query where the response can answer the
    question: Is this the key tag of a key that is NOT in the resolver's current trust store?).
 The use of the positive question and its